 A critical examination of materials management principles, concepts and activities, including purchasing, inventory control, traffic, store-keeping, receiving, inspection, production control and the disposal of surplus.
 Previously BUSAD 192.
 Student option grading.

 The course examines logistics principles, concepts and activities, including balancing logistic factors to achieve optimal performance.
 Topics include pricing analysis, regulatory restrictions, scheduling, protecting, warehousing, information systems, customer service, and shipping.
 Previously BUSAD 170.
 Mandatory decimal grading.

 Use project management concepts, tools, techniques and software (Microsoft Project) to plan, track and assess typical projects.
 Previously CIS 180.
 Prerequisite: BUSTC 105 or instructor permission.
 Student option grading.

 The first in a series of two courses; students gain actual experience in project management; develop grant management skills including budgeting, scheduling and success measures.
 Prerequisite: BUS 180.
 Mandatory decimal grading.

 This is the second course in the series.
 Students gain actual experience in MS Project, coordinating documents, estimating, scheduling activities, assigning resources, tracking performance.
 These skills will help the student gain real world understanding of how to run a successful project.
 Prerequisites: BUS 180 and BUS 181.
 Mandatory decimal grading.

 Business Law (5)

-This course examines the nature and origin of the law, law as a legal system of social thought & behavior, legal institutions and processes, legal reasoning, law as a process of protecting and facilitating voluntary arrangements in a business society.
+This course examines the nature and origin of law, law as a legal system of social thought & behavior, legal institutions and processes, legal reasoning, law as a process of protecting and facilitating voluntary arrangements in a business society.
 Previously BUSAD 250.
-Prerequisite: Enrollment in BUSTC 215 or ENGL 100 suggested.
-Mandatory decimal grading.
+Prerequisite: Enrollment in BTWRT 215 or ENGL 099 suggested.
+Manditory decimal grading.